timwukp/nlp-summit-workshop/README.md

 Pre-requirments.

-Sign-in Kaggle account,
+1. Sign-in Kaggle account,
-Download new API Token in your local and upload into your notebook.Please refer the doc. https://github.com/Kaggle/kaggle-api In doing so, the notebook will first train a Hugging Face model using the Hugging Face Estimator in the SageMaker Python SDK using training dataset, then use SageMaker Clarify to analyze a testing dataset in CSV format, and then visualize the results. ml
+2. Download new API Token file (kaggle.json) in your local, and upload into your notebook.Please refer the doc. https://github.com/Kaggle/kaggle-api

+In doing so, the notebook will first train a Hugging Face model using the Hugging Face Estimator in the SageMaker Python SDK using training dataset, then use SageMaker Clarify to analyze a testing dataset in CSV format, and then visualize the results. ml
 For Hugging face model training and endpoint, it need AWS SageMaker GPU instacnes.
 E.g. for training, ml.p3.2xlarge, for endpoint ml.g4dn.xlarge